 The Colby Book Prize was endowed in 2006 in memory of Robert Colby by his wife, Vineta Colby, distinguished scholars and long-time members of RSVP.
 In 2011, following Vineta’s death, the Board of Directors of RSVP unanimously voted to re-name the prize to honor both Robert and Vineta Colby for their many fine contributions to the study of Victorian periodicals and their long commitment to RSVP.

 The Colby Prize is intended to honor original book-length scholarship about Victorian periodicals and newspapers, of the kind that Robert and Vineta Colby themselves produced during their careers.
 The annual prize is awarded to a book published during the preceding year that most advances our understanding of the nineteenth-century British press.
-The winner receives a monetary award of up to $2,000 and is invited to speak at the following year’s RSVP conference.
-Please note that the monetary award is paid out in U.S. dollars.
+The winner receives a monetary award of $2,000 USD (shared in the case of co-winners).
+The winner is invited to speak at RSVP’s annual conference and up to $1,000 USD will be available to support related travel costs.
 See the list of previous awardees below the eligibility guidelines.

 Nominations accepted from 15 November through 31 January.